kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

 When initializing `CSSearchableItemAttributeSet` an `itemContentType` parameter is required, the `kUTTypeContact` passed in comes from the `MobileCoreServices` framework.
-You can read about these types on Apple's [UTType Reference](http://apple.co/1NilqiZ)(http://apple.co/1NilqiZ) page.
+You can read about these types on Apple's [UTType Reference](http://apple.co/1NilqiZ) (http://apple.co/1NilqiZ) page.

-After initializing you need to fill in the rest of the details, `title` will be the same as it is on the `NSUserActivity`.
-Next, `contentDescription` contains the employee's department, title followed by a new line and then their phone number.
+After initializing you need to fill in the rest of the details; `title` will be the same as it is on `NSUserActivity`.
+Next, `contentDescription` contains the employee's department, title, a new line, and phone number.
 The `thumbnailData` property is of the type `NSData`, not an actual `UIImage`, using `UIImageJPEGRepresentation()` you can convert the result of `loadPicture()`.

 To get the call button to appear `supportsPhoneCall` must be set to `true`, you also need to provide a Set of `phoneNumbers`.
 Finally add the employee's email address as a Set and `skills` as `keywords`.
 By adding all of these details, CoreSpotlight will index each one and surface up results when the user enters any of them.
 This means that you users can now search for an employee using their name, department, title, phone number, email address and even their skills!